sanatsanthoshnair2006/Portfolio_sanat/README.md

 # Sanat Santhosh Nair - Portfolio Website

-This is the repository for my portfolio website, created for the **23CSE113 User Interface Design Lab Assignment**.
+This is the repository for my portfolio website.
-It was built strictly using HTML5 and CSS3 to showcase my skills as an Aspiring Data Scientist.
+It was built strictly using HTML5 and CSS3.

 ## Objective